SurakshaRegmi/Web-Scraping---Assignment/README.md

 ## Work Summary
 The web scraping and data analysis on the Mars Data is performed on the two different jupyter notebook files: part_1_mars_news.ipynb is the Jupyter notebook file which relates to the first website.
-It contains the code to scrape this news website of all of the titles and summaries of news articles. part_2_mars_news.ipynb is scraping weather data focused on mars.
+It contains the code to scrape this news website of all of the titles and previews of news articles. part_2_mars_news.ipynb is scraping weather data focused on mars.
 It also contains analysis of temperature and pressure and an investigation into the lengh of a martian year using only the data provided.

 ## Data Analysis